Most cold emails end up in the spam folders or trash – never to be seen again.

 Including your recipient’s name or personalizing your cold emails helps you stand out in a crowded inbox.
 After all, people are naturally drawn to their names.

-A study about how personalized subject lines affect email open rates even showed that personalizing with the prospect’s name had the highest average open rate (43.41%) compared to personalizing with the company’s name (35.65%) [2].
+A study about how personalized subject lines affect email open rates even showed that personalizing with the prospect’s name had the highest average open rate (43.41%) compared to personalizing with the company’s name (35.65%).
+[1]

 By following the suggestions above, you’re well on your way to a winning subject line.

-Here are some other tips to consider: Ensure that it is relevant, short, and mobile-friendly.
+Here’s another important tip to consider: Ensure that it is relevant, short, and mobile-friendly.

 What’s the point of writing a compelling subject line if it gets cut off because it’s too long?
 We recommend keeping the subject line around 40 characters to make it readable on different devices.